MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-multi-tenant.md

 This article provides guidance on dealing with issues encountered in a multi-tenant context.

-When you use credentials in a multi-tenant context, you may optionally try/catch for `ClientAuthenticationException`.
+When you use credentials in a multi-tenant context, you can optionally try/catch for `ClientAuthenticationException`.
 The following table shows the errors that this exception indicates, and methods of mitigation:

 | Error message                                                                       | Description                                                                                        | Mitigation                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |-------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|